Attention Deficit Hyperactivity Disorder (ADHD) -

 To find out more about ADHD, read on -

 ADHD is a relatively common condition affecting 2 - 5 % of children and adolescents.
-The incidence and prevalence varies depending on which clinical criteria (ICD 10 or DSM) are used.Presentation:
+The incidence and prevalence vary depending on which clinical criteria (ICD 10 or DSM) are used.Presentation:

 Those affected display symptoms in three areas - hyperactivity, difficulty sustaining attention and impulsive behaviours.
-Certain number of these features need to be present to meet diagnostic threshold and the difficulties noticed across at least two settings i.e school and home.
-A variant, Attention Deficit Disorder (ADD) is also recognised, here the symptoms relating to overactivity / impulsivity are not dominant.
-Such presentations where difficulty relating to inattention is the main problem tends to be seen more in girls and being less obvious likely to be overlooked and less reported.
+A certain number of these features need to be present to meet the diagnostic threshold, and the difficulties are noticed across at least two settings, i.e., school and home.
+A variant, Attention Deficit Disorder (ADD), is also recognised; here, the symptoms relating to overactivity/impulsivity are not dominant.
+Such presentations, where difficulty relating to inattention is the main problem, tend to be seen more in girls and are less likely to be noted and reported.

 Causal factors:

 A variety of theories spanning bio-psycho-social factors have been considered by researchers.
-Family history tends increase chances of getting the condition as do problems during pregnancy including drug use.
+Family history tends to increase the chances of getting the condition, as do problems during pregnancy, including drug use.
 Inconsistent parenting may often be part of the equation.

 Diagnostic process:

-This will typically involve a clinical interview spanning the early development, ruling out medical and social causes (childhood abuse) as if these explain the presentation better, ADHD may not be diagnosed.
-Corroborating the findings by acquiring information from school is vital and often done by direct communication / school observations (if need be) and use of specialised questionnaires which are also completed by parent/s and the young person unless too young.
+This will typically involve a clinical interview spanning the early development, ruling out medical and social causes (childhood abuse), and if these explain the presentation better, ADHD may not be diagnosed.
+Corroborating the findings by acquiring information from the school is vital and often done by direct communication/school observations (if need be) and use of specialised questionnaires, which are also completed by parent/s and the young person, unless too young.

-Preschoolers under 5 may be assessed for probability of a diagnosis, firm conclusions may be deferred until a child is close to age 6 or above.
+Preschoolers under 5 may be assessed for the probability of a diagnosis, but firm conclusions may be deferred until a child is close to age 6 or above.

-Preschoolers under 5 may be assessed for probability of a diagnosis, firm conclusions may be deferred until a child is close to age 6 or above.
+Preschoolers under 5 may be assessed for the probability of a diagnosis, but firm conclusions may be deferred until a child is close to age 6 or above.

 Treatment: